 If you try and upload non-native created content to Snapchat it is pretty obvious… Am I right?
 The content just doesn't feel right to me.

 With Instagram Stories you cannot tell the difference in natively created content and content that is taken from your phone's storage.
 For me, this opens a ton of creative freedom.

 Instagram offers a great tagging feature that helps you promote and tag others in your videos.
 If you click the “@usersname” in a story it will navigate to that person's profile, which means when others tag you in their stories, it will drive traffic to your Instagram account.
 This is an increasingly useful tool to use as partnering with others on Instagram only becomes more and more important for increasing engagement and following.

 Ladies and gentlemen, we have a winner.
 When you consider that you get all the above for free, it’s clear that Instagram Stories’ ROI is through the roof compared to Snapchat.

 We’ll be watching to see if the ghost ups its game soon.

-Enter your information below to get our free Digital Marketing Crash Course, and in 6 weeks you’ll learn some of the basics of putting together a winning digital marketing campaign, how to position your business, and the common mistakes to avoid.
+Enter your information to get our free course, and in 1 week you’ll learn some of the basics of using your social media as a useful tool to extend your business's reach.

-Start improving your business development TODAY.
-Sign up now.
+Start improving your social media channels TODAY.
+Sign up now!